Which Connector Do I Use?

 The charger has multiple plugs and you are not sure which one fits

 Public chargers often have 2-3 different connector types hanging from them.
-Using the wrong one will not damage anything (it will not fit), but knowing which one is yours saves time.
+Each connector has a unique shape, so the wrong one simply will not fit into your car's port.
+Knowing which one is yours saves time.

 Your situation